umrao27/log-monitoring/README.md

-# LSEG Log Monitoring
+# Log Monitoring

 ## Description

-LSEG Log Monitoring is a application that reads a CSV log file, parses job events, calculates job durations, and generates a report with warnings or errors if job durations exceed defined thresholds.
+Log Monitoring is a application that reads a CSV log file, parses job events, calculates job durations, and generates a report with warnings or errors if job durations exceed defined thresholds.

 ## Features